-To enable the RIP, first check the Enable box as shown in Figure 2.257.
+To enable the RIP, first check the Enable box as shown in Figure 2.278.
 Then, select the Version of RIP protocol from the dropdown box.
 Note that EHG76XX support RIP Version 1 and Version 2.
-Then, choose the corresponding box for Distribution: Connected or Static.
+Then, choose the corresponding box for Distribution: Connected or Static or OSPF.
 Note that the Distribution option is to set which routing information the RIP will be used to populate its routing table.
 When the Connected box is selected, the RIP will add the connected routes (subnets directly connected to the EHG76XX's interface) to its routing table.
 When the Static box is selected, the RIP will add the static routes (configured in previous subsection) to its routing table.
 Finally, click on the Update button to allow the configuration of the RIP to take effect.
+Note that once there is any information about RIP routing information, it will be shown in the RIP Routing Table part at the bottom of the webpage.

-RIP setting
+-RIP setting

 RIP Enable

 Version V1 ~

-Distribution Connected Static
+Distribution Connected Static SPF

-Update
+Upd ate

+-RIP Routing Table

+Туре Network Next Hop